 2 Major Success Tips

 1. Chill the dough.
 Chilling the cookie dough is so important in this recipe!
 Unless you want the cookies to spread into a massive cookie puddle, chilling the dough is mandatory here.
 It allows the ingredients to settle together after the mixing stage but most importantly: cold dough results in thicker cookies.
-Cover the cookie dough and chill for at least 2–3 hours and even up to 3–4 days.
+Cover the cookie dough and chill for at least 2–3 hours or up to 3 days.
+I usually chill it overnight.

 - Further reading: How to Prevent Cookies from Spreading